All Episodes

 Salon.com has the story.

-Adam Lanzu was a vegan.
+Adam Lanza was a vegan.

 He did not want to hurt animals, ladies and gentlemen.

-Now in light of the tragedy at Sandy Hook and recent reports suggesting that she was a paranoid survivalist.
+Now, in light of the tragedy at Sandy Hook and recent reports suggesting that she was a paranoid survivalist, Russ Hanneman is speaking publicly about the woman he knew.

-She was a wonderful, beautiful, elegant woman who loved life and most importantly, she loved her son Adam.
+She was a wonderful, beautiful, elegant woman who loved life, and most importantly, she loved her son Adam.

 And another small detail emerged during the course of the interview, this time about Adam.